Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: An Active Learning Perspective

 where the PI acquisition function (Equation \eqref{e:PI}) is computed considering the highest-fidelity level $\MaxLevFid$ available, and the utility function $\eta_1$, $\eta_2$ and $\eta_3$ are defined as follows:

-The first term $\eta_1$ is formulated as the $\alpha_1$ utility function in Equation \eqref{e:MFEI1} and accounts for the increase of uncertainty associated with low-fidelity representations $1 \leq \LevFid < \MaxLevFid$, if compared with the high-fidelity output $\MaxLevFid$.
-This allows to reduce the probability of improvement if a low-fidelity representation is queried at a specific location of the input space.
-As already highlighted in Section \ref{s: MFEI}, $\eta_1$ realizes a form of informativeness learning making the most of the information sources at different levels of fidelity considering their reliability.
-This element produces the reduction of the computational cost associated with the over-exploitative nature of the PI (Section PI): $\eta_1$ encourages the use of fast low-fidelity data, if the uncertainty of the $\LevFid$-th level of fidelity is not relevant in comparison with the high-fidelity $\MaxLevFid$, reducing the number of high-fidelity calls during the exploitation of the domain.
-Similarly, the second function $\eta_2$ shares the same formulation with the $\alpha_3$ term in Equation \eqref{e:MFEI3}, and balances the computational costs and the informative contributions related to the high-fidelity and lower-fidelity observations.
-The third element $\eta_3$ is the sample density function and is computed as the product of the complement to unity of the spatial correlation function $R\left(\cdot\right)$ \cite{liu2018sequential} evaluated for the $\IndNumObs_{\LevFid}$ samples considering the $\LevFid$-th level of fidelity.
-This term is conceived to reduce the acquisition function in locations already explored to prevent clustering of the sampling data as a result of the over-exploitative nature of the probability of improvement (Section \ref{s:PI}).
+The first term $\eta_1$ shares the same formalization of the utility function $\alpha_1$ in Equation \eqref{e:MFEI1}, and accounts for the increase of uncertainty associated with low-fidelity representations $1 \leq \LevFid < \MaxLevFid$ if compared with the high-fidelity output $\MaxLevFid$.
+This reduces the probability of improvement if a low-fidelity representation is queried in a specific location of the input space $\DesignVar$.
+As already highlighted in Section \ref{s: MFEI}, $\eta_1$ incentivizes a form of informativeness learning where the information source is selected according to its capability to accurately represent the objective function.
+Similarly, the second utility function $\eta_2$ is also included in the multifidelity expected improvement in Equation \eqref{e:MFEI3} as the $\alpha_3$ term.
+This element balances the computational costs and the informative contributions achieved through the $\LevFid$-th level of fidelity.
+This prevents the rise of computational demand produced by the over-exploitative nature of the probability of improvement (Section \ref{s:PI}): $\eta_2$ encourages the use of fast low-fidelity data if the discrepancy between the $\LevFid$-th level of fidelity and the high-fidelity $\MaxLevFid$ -- quantified by $\eta_1$ -- is not significant.
+The third element $\eta_3$ is the sample density function computed as the product of the complement to unity of the spatial correlation function $R\left(\cdot\right)$ \cite{liu2018sequential} evaluated for the $\IndNumObs_{\LevFid}$ samples considering the $\LevFid$-th level of fidelity.
+This term reduces the probability of improvement in locations with an high sampling density -- over exploitation of the domain -- to prevent the clustering of data.
+Accordingly, $\eta_3$ promotes a form of representativeness/diversity learning scheme and encourages the exploration to augment the awareness about the domain structure.